NeedleVoid/Needlevoid/README.md

-Also pls DO NOT INVITE ME TO FRIENDS.
+Also pls random people DO NOT INVITE ME TO FRIENDS.
 I prob won't accept it or drop it later.
-I'm terrible person to be friends with.
+I'm terrible person to be friends with anyways, but ye.

 DNI: